 I was often the student with the lowest exam mark (even in the sciences that I loved) and always struggling with reading difficulties.
 I left school with very few qualifications but with a passion for applying all I learnt to real life situations.

-During our Literacy for Learning Secondary School Festival of Science and Imagination, forensic cosmetic scientist Dr Barbara Brockway will explore how personal care products are created using a combination of science and art.
-She will demonstrate the stages of making a shower gel in the lab, while also discussing the importance of literacy and communication in the creative sciences.
+During our Literacy for Learning Secondary School Festival of Science and Imagination, forensic cosmetic scientist Dr Barbara Brockway explored how personal care products are created using a combination of science and art and demonstrated the stages of making a shower gel in the lab.
+She further discussed the importance of literacy and communication in the creative sciences.
 Learn more about our CPD training for Literacy in Science and focused training across other subject disciplines.